lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

-# Cloudera-CDP-Administrator-Private-Cloud-Base
+# Cloudera CDP-Administrator Private Cloud Base
-This is a study guide preparation to achive the CDP Administrator Private Cloud Base Exam (CDP-2001)
+This is a study guide I built while studying to get CDP Administrator  Private Cloud Base (CDP-2001) certification.
+I wish it helps to get it while having a good time as I did.